- Gemini Home

 The proposal narrative is limited to a total of 10 pages, and the science justification cannot exceed 5 pages, including figures and references.
 The page limit does not include ITC attachments.

-A separate Large Program Time Allocation Committee (LPTAC) will evaluate the submitted LP proposals, assessing them for scientific excellence and program feasibility, including program management.
+A separate Large Program Time Allocation Committee (LPTAC) will evaluate the submitted LLP proposals, assessing them for scientific excellence and program feasibility, including program management.
+While membership in the LPTAC is selected, in part, to provide expertise on the science cases as indicated in the Letters of Intent, LLP proposal science justifications should be intelligible to a broad audience.
 The LPTAC will base their evaluations of proposals on the criteria listed here in descending order of importance.

 - The overall scientific merit of the proposed investigation and its potential contribution to the advancement of scientific knowledge.